BioforestChain/dweb_browser-docs/docs/en/intro.md

 ## What is dweb?

 Dweb is a decentralized web consensus standard.
-It is reflected directly on your domain name, such as: `example.dweb` However, it is precisely because the domain name dweb does not really exist on the Internet, which means that it does not belong to any organization.
-In other words, how to interpret the domain name `example.dweb` is entirely up to you (your device) to make the decision .
+It is directly reflected in your domain name, such as `example.dweb`.
+Because the dweb domain does not actually exist on the internet, it means it does not belong to any organization.
+Therefore, how to interpret the example.dweb domain is entirely up to you (your device) to decide.
-The dweb consensus standard is composed of several parts combined:
+The dweb consensus standard consists of several parts:

 ### Communication Standard

-Drawing on the http protocol, we use web data formats such as JSON and CBOR to define the communication standards of the two modules.
-The module that follows this message-based communication is called dweb-micro-module (Chinese: "dweb module").
-For this communication standard, we use the `file:` protocol header with `.dweb` and the domain name to define its URL, for example: `file://dns.std.dweb/`.
+Drawing inspiration from the HTTP protocol, we define the communication standards for two modules using JSON and CBOR web data formats.
+Modules that follow this message-based communication are called dweb micro-modules.
+These communication standards are defined using the `file:` protocol header along with the `.dweb` domain, such as `file://dns.std.dweb/`.

 ### Common Standard

-- `dns.std.dweb` is the core part of dweb's consensus standard.
-It defines the interconnection, registration, query and other functions of two dweb modules.
-It is the core technology required for the interconnection of dweb modules.
+- `dns.std.dweb`  is the core part of the dweb consensus standard, defining functions like interconnection, registration, and querying of dweb modules, which are essential for dweb module interconnection.
-- `http.std.dweb` is the standard for http services, through which any module can obtain its own `.dweb` domain name to interoperate with Web technology
+- `http.std.dweb` is the HTTP service standard, allowing any module to obtain a dedicated .dweb domain name, thereby interoperating with web technologies.
-- `file.std.dweb` is a file service standard.
-It is based on modules.
-Each module has an independent file service.
-They do not interfere with each other but can collaborate with each other safely.
+- `file.std.dweb` is the file service standard, where each module has an independent file service that does not interfere with one another but can securely collaborate.
-- `permission.std.dweb` permission management standard.
-The data belongs to the user, including the data managed by the module.
-Therefore, the module can be registered through permissions to ensure that the data service is authorized by the user.
+- `permission.std.dweb` is the permission management standard.
+Data belongs to the user, including data managed by the modules.
+Therefore, modules can ensure that data services are user-authorized through permission registration.

 ### System Standard

-This encompasses the standards for common operating system modules, including platform-specific standards and unified abstract standards:
+This includes some common system module standards, encompassing both platform-specific standards and unified abstract standards:

 - `file.sys.dweb`
 - `camera.sys.dweb`